Help Center

 Detail

 A detail is a temporary assignment to a different position for a specified period.
 You will return to your regular job duties at the end of the assignment.
-You can search for full-time or part-time details, as well as by pay scale and grade and whether or not it is reimbursable to your agency.
+You can search for full-time or part-time details, as well as by pay scale and grade and whether it is reimbursable to your agency.

 Your agency will need to complete paperwork for you to work on a full-time detail opportunity.